 Gallo Negro – Condado

-Just look at this menu!
+Just look at the menu!
 UGH, I’m so mad at Miguel for getting sick and preventing us from going here.
-It’s pretty close to Jungle Bird (listed below) so our plan was to hit up this place for dinner before heading over the bar for drinks.
-From what I read, it’s many people’s favorite restaurant in San Juan (whoa…) and both the food and drink menu are incredibly creative.
+It’s located close to a bar called Jungle Bird (listed below), so our plan was to hit up this place for dinner before heading over to the bar for drinks.
+I’ve read that it’s THE favorite restaurant in San Juan (whoa…) and that both the food and drink menu are incredibly creative.
 If/when we go back, this is the place we’re going to on our first night.

 Señor Paleta – Old San Juan